thingsym/wp-is-mobile-text-widget/readme.md

 This WordPress plugin adds text widget that switched display text using wp_is_mobile() function whether the device is mobile or not.

+## Screenshot

 <img src="screenshot-1.png">

+## Installation

+1. Download and unzip files.
+Or install **WP Is Mobile Text Widget** using the WordPress plugin installer.
+In that case, skip 2.
+2. Upload **wp-is-mobile-text-widget** to the "/wp-content/plugins/" directory.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Add the **WP Is Mobile Text** widget to a widget area and configure settings through the 'Widgets' menu in WordPress.
+5. Have fun!

 ### Filter Hooks